 To seek more sustainable methods of dealing with surplus materials ("waste") in Hertfordshire.

 We are working to persuade the local authorities in the county to introduce more sustainable ways of reducing, reusing and recycling surplus materials locally, at each main town in the county.
 This would take us towards a 'circular economy' in which we would no longer dispose of huge quantities of waste through incineration and landfilling.
-The Hertfordshire Waste Partnership is dong a great deal already towards that but need a more 'joined up' approach to saving to invest by the councils.
+The Hertfordshire Waste Partnership is achieving a great deal already towards that goal but this needs a more 'joined up' approach of long-term investment by the councils.

 We are an information 'hub' founded in March 2009 among networks of community groups and individuals.

-We gather and share useful information with all interested parties, including the County Council, the districts & boroughs, UK Without Incineration Network (UKWIN), local campaigning groups, campaigns elsewhere, environmental groups, companies, political parties, industry specialists and so on.
+We gather and share useful information with all interested parties, including the County Council, the district & borough councils, neighbouring authorities, the UK Without Incineration Network (UKWIN), local campaigning groups, campaigns elsewhere, environmental groups, companies, political parties, industry specialists and so on.
 The environmental groups include Transition Towns & Villages etc. and the local Friends of the Earth groups.

-We rely on waste industry experts and experiences elsewhere to indicate the best ways of avoiding and dealing with waste as far as possible without destruction via landfilling and incineration, whether with or without energy recovery.
+We rely on waste industry experts and experiences of projects elsewhere to indicate the best ways of avoiding and dealing with waste as far as possible without destruction via landfilling and incineration, whether with or without energy recovery.

 Around 85% of the waste in your bin can be recycled.
 Yet in Hertfordshire we only recycle around 50%.
 We need to increase recycling facilities, to make it easier for households to recycle more.
 Above all - in terms of the Waste Hierarchy - we need to reduce consumption, redesign products and promote initiatives with new technology. .We also need to employ forward-looking technologies such as anaerobic digestion that cost less to set up and operate and thus to re-use resources, create local jobs and reduce climate change impacts.
 This would allow us to reduce and eventually eliminate any waste that cannot be re-used or recycled.